MRtrix3/mrtrix3/docs/dwi_preprocessing/masking.rst

    These options allow full automated control over the parameters with which the external neuroimaging software package registration commands are executed.
-If one of the relevant ``dwi2mask template`` command-line options is used explicitly (``-ants_options``, ``-flirt_options``, ``-fnirt_config``), that information takes precedence; otherwise, if one of these configuration file entries is set, that information will be propagated directly to the
+If one of the relevant ``dwi2mask b02template`` command-line options is used explicitly (``-ants_options``, ``-flirt_options``, ``-fnirt_config``), that information takes precedence; otherwise, if one of these configuration file entries is set, that information will be propagated directly to the